thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 **`showScoreOnAvatar(player : playerObject) : void`**: Puts players' scores on their avatar after start, reset or elimination.

+**`sort_ids() : object`**: Sorts the **playerList** (which should not to be confused with **room.getPlayerList()**) with respect to the ID of the players.

+**`sort_ranks() : object`**: Sorts the **ranks** with respect to the goals property of the players.
+In this point, we have to explain something important.
+There are two different lists for players and ranks because of the **sort()** function of JavaScript changes the sort of the original **playerList** and this leads the turn to fall in a lock (and this leads the players to be desynchronized).

+**`startTimer() : void`**: Starts the countdown bar.

+**`startVoteSession(player : playerObject) : void`**: Starts the vote session for the champion of the current game.
+At the end, the player whose ID is equal to the number given by the champion will be kicked (or its protection level is decreased) from the room.
+If the champion types zero or doesn't type anything in a certain time (default: 10 seconds), then is counted as don't use of right and a new game is started if there are enough players in the room.

+**`stopTimer() : void`**: Stops the countdown bar.

 **`unmuteAll() : void`**: Unmutes all the players muted by **muteAll()**.
 Having admin rights is a must.

+**`updateAdmins() : void`**: It's another one of the admin rights functions of the room.
+This function moves administration by inheritance, which means a player is given admin rights if there's administrators in the room.
+Invoked after **room.onPlayerJoin** and **room.onPlayerLeave** event handlers.

+**`votePlayerForPenalizing(player : playerObject, message : string) : void`**: When the champion types something in vote session, this function is invoked and related player is kicked as we told above.

+**`voteBan(player : playerObject) : void`**: Bans the player with a message (and puts it in blacklist).

+**`voteBanList(player : playerObject) : void`**: Gets the list of players who are able to be banned by vote.
+Note that administrators cannot be voted.

+**`votePlayerForBan(player : playerObject, message : string) : void`**: The player what another players typed as an ID is counted as voted and that means the amount of the votes given to him is increased.
+If reaches to a certain amount (default: a half of the max capacity of the room), then that player will be banned.